mircodemarchi/TrajectoryClustering/README.md

     - `perform-heuristic-analysis`: bool

-        Perform analysis of heuristic columns (if performed and saved in your generated data) as scatter plots, line plots and distribution plots.
+        Perform analysis of heuristic columns (if previously performed and saved in your generated data) as scatter plots, line plots and distribution plots.
 The results are saved as images in _\<proj-dir\>/image_ folder.

     - `perform-map`: bool